-Even if your child does not have teeth yet, clean her mouth (gums, tongue, cheeks and teeth) twice a day.
+Even if your child does not have teeth yet, clean their mouth (gums, tongue, cheeks and teeth) twice a day.
 Use a soft cloth or soft finger-brush with water to gently clean your baby's gums and any teeth that have erupted.
 All infants with teeth need a source of fluoride so use a smear of fluoridated toothpaste, no larger than a grain of rice.
-Avoid baby foods or juices that babies have to suck out of a bag or pouch as your baby's teeth or gums will be in contact with pureed food longer than necessary, which can lead to tooth decay.
-Avoid sharing utensils with her or putting her pacifier in your mouth because it introduces your own bacteria into your baby's mouth, which can also contribute to tooth decay.
-If you haven't already, now is the time to introduce a sippy cup, straw cups, or no spill cups so that the bottle can be discontinued by her first birthday.
+Avoid baby food or juices that babies must suck out of a bag or pouch as your baby's teeth or gums will be in contact with pureed food longer than necessary, which can lead to tooth decay.
+Avoid sharing utensils with them or putting their pacifier in your mouth because it introduces your own bacteria into your baby's mouth, which can also contribute to tooth decay.
+If you haven't already, now is the time to introduce a sippy cup, straw cups, or no spill cups so that the bottle can be discontinued by their first birthday.